Sara H. Jones

 Her commitment to public service evolved into a career shift to the nonprofit sector, including working in advancement at, among other institutions, William Mitchell College of Law (now Mitchell Hamline) and the University of Minnesota Law School.
 Sara is a Past-President of Minnesota Women Lawyers and serves on its Advisory Board.
 She also is a member of the board of We Are All Criminals and served on the board of the Council on Crime and Justice.

-The roots of Sara’s commitment to the cause of justice began with her father, C. Paul Jones, who served as Minnesota’s (first) State Public Defender for nearly 25 years and taught criminal and constitutional law at William Mitchell throughout his career.
+The roots of Sara’s commitment to the cause of justice were planted by her father, C. Paul Jones, who served as Minnesota’s (first) State Public Defender for nearly 25 years and taught criminal and constitutional law at William Mitchell throughout his career.
 She grew up learning from him about justice, mercy, opportunity, and seeing the humanity in everyone.
-Significantly, she gained the understanding that, for our justice system to work as it should, all participants (law enforcement, prosecutors, defenders, the courts, and lawmakers) have to work cooperatively and be equally committed to upholding the law, seeking justice, using best practices, and serving with integrity.
+She gained the understanding that, for our justice system to work as it should, all participants (law enforcement, prosecutors, defenders, the courts, and lawmakers) have to work cooperatively and be equally committed to upholding the law, seeking justice, using best practices, and serving with integrity.

 As Executive Director of the Innocence Project of Minnesota, Sara is responsible for the strategic leadership of the organization, financial management and fund development, community outreach and public relations, criminal justice policy initiatives, and staff and volunteer management.